SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 Internal DNS refers to the DNS resolution that OpenStack Neutron implements internally to make VM instances' addresses resolvable via name within the same tenant network.

-DNS-as-a-Service refers to the integration of external or public DNS via OpenStack Designate and its publishing of DNS records for VMs that are externally reachable.
+DNS-as-a-Service refers to the integration of external or public DNS via the OpenStack DNS v2 API and its publishing of DNS records for VMs that are externally reachable.
+This is an optional feature of OpenStack clouds and can be implemented by integrating the Designate service for example.

 ### Forwarded DNS